xvrrr/AI-Creator/readme.md

 </tr>
 </table>

 The 小明剑魔 meme has gained massive popularity recently through his insightful yet comedic streaming commentary.
 Many content creators have successfully adapted his distinctive speech pattern into creative videos.
-We've used AI-Creator to generate three videos of this viral meme format, each capturing the unique style and energy of the original while adding new creative elements.
+We've used Agentic-AIGC to generate three videos of this viral meme format, each capturing the unique style and energy of the original while adding new creative elements.

 📝 **Prompts**:
 ```